bethiswathi/bethiswathi_openroad/Day_1/README.md

 1. Synthesis
 - **yosys/abc**: Perform RTL synthesis and technology mapping.
 - **OpenSTA**: Performs static timing analysis on the resulting netlist to generate timing reports.
+- **Fault**: Scan-chain insertion used for testing post fabrication.
+Supports ATPG and test patterns compaction

 2. Floorplanning
 - **init_fp**: Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing).